sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 =============================================

 # Goals
-1. Provide a unified way for listing and defining alertable events in SONiC switch.
+1. Provide a unified way for defining events in SONiC switch.
-2. Provide a unified way for event detectors to publish the events.
+2. Provide a unified way for publishing the events.
 3. Provide support for exporting events to external gNMI clients via Subscribe
 4. Provide a structured format for event data with pre-defined schema with revisioning to handle future updates.
 5. Provide the ability to stream at the max of 10K events per second to external clients.